-Source: ORA calculations based on data provided by the Division of Taxation
+Source: ORA calculations based on data provided by Taxation

-Notes: Projections are constructed as a three-year moving average of the tax modification usage by tax year.
-Most recent three years of historical data included in moving average are tax years 2016 through 2018.
+Notes: Projections are constructed as a three-year moving average of the revenue forgone by tax year.
+Most recent three years of historical data included in moving average are tax years 2019 through 2021.